ShipChain/transmission/README.md

 By default, the [dev.yml](bin/dev.yml) compose file uses Django runserver, which is mapped to the host port 8000.

-In addition, you are able to see the current Celery tasks when running locally through Flower, which is mapped to the port 8888.
+In addition, you are able to see the current Celery tasks when running locally through Flower, which is mapped to the host port 8888.

 ### Authentication
 All endpoints require a valid JWT from OIDC Auth with the ShipChain Profiles service.
 The JWT shall